 If your hay is stalky and not so palatable, then 6cm would be great, but watch hoof size V's netting size and always ensure the net hole size is smaller than the actual Donkeys feet.

 Alpacas and Goats cope well with both 3cm and 4cm nets, so it's really a matter of palatability of the hay and stalkiness.

-You may have to experiement with different sized holes.
-We have found with our own horses that hay they may eat in summer in a 4cm hole, they won't eat unless in a 6cm holed net in winter and visa versa???
+You may have to experiment with different sized holes.
+We have found with our own horses that hay they may eat in summer in a 4cm hole, they won't eat unless in a 6cm holed net in winter.

 Be aware too that they will eat through the hay quicker in winter than summer due to needing more fibre in their bellies to keep them warm.

-Please contact Nikki on 0418 282 097 if you wish to discuss your individual needs and requirements so we can help guide you towards the correct hay net for your individual situation.
+Please contact Nikki on 0418 282 097 or firstname.lastname@example.org if you wish to discuss your individual needs and requirements so we can help guide you towards the correct hay net for your individual situation.